powasp/powasp-tools/README.md

 --------------
--y  Display default confirmation message when the user confirms -Y  Display custom <Confirmation message> when the user confirms -y  Display default rejection message when the user does not confirm -Y  Display custom <Rejection message> when the user does not confirm -q  Ask a user-defined confirmation question
+-y  Display default confirmation message when the user confirms -Y  Display custom <Confirmation message> when the user confirms -n  Display default rejection message when the user does not confirm -N  Display custom <Rejection message> when the user does not confirm -q  Ask a user-defined confirmation question